psychoinformatics-de/ipsy-docs/source/userdoc/accessing_medusa.rst

 The ``-X`` option passed to SSH allows you to launch graphical applications on Medusa and have them appear on your local computer.
-While convenient, this method is *very* sensitive to latency (not bandwidth) and thus only will work well on campus.
+While convenient, this method is *very* sensitive to latency (not bandwidth) and thus will work well only on campus.

 Desktop Session
 ===============
-Some users prefer a persistent graphical session on the cluster.
+Some users prefer a persistent graphical session on Medusa.
 A VNC server is used for this purpose.
 To setup VNC, you first need to set a VNC password (this password is stored in clear text, so do not use a precious password such as your medusa login, email, etc):